ZedThree/HPCAcademyFortran/Fortran.md

 ## What, exactly, is a type?

-- We need to tell computer how to interpret the set of bits
-    - We're free to lie to the computer and change our minds about how to interpret a given set of bits
+- Type tells computer how to interpret set of bits
-- Would be very tedious if we had to tell the computer every time we wanted to do an operation on some bits what type they represented
-    - plus potential for mistakes
-- Types tell the _compiler_ our intent: these bits are an integer, those are text
+- Type carries _semantic_ information
+- Also what operations can be done

+    ```Fortran
+    integer :: a = 1, b = 2
+    real :: c = 2.0
+    character(len=1) :: d = "2"
+    a + b  !
+Ok
+    a + c  !
+Ok
+    a + d  !
+Error
+    ```
-- Compiler then checks we're doing sensible things
+- Compiler checks semantics based on types
-    - `4 + 6` makes sense
-    - `4 + "hello"` doesn't make any sense
-    - `4 + 5.3` might do
+    - Won't check other semantics like `mass + velocity`
+    - Some programming languages go further like `Haskell`

 ## Literals